Overhaul water regulators into one single body, landmark review recommends

 The current system has faced intense criticism for overseeing water companies during the years they paid out shareholders and accrued large debts while ageing infrastructure crumbled and sewage spills skyrocketed.

-Other recommendations from the commission include stronger consumer advocacy, nine new regional water authorities to deliver on local priorities, significant improvements to environmental regulation and tighter oversight of company ownership and government.
+Other recommendations from the commission include stronger consumer advocacy, nine new regional water authorities to deliver on local priorities, significant improvements to environmental regulation and tighter oversight of company ownership and governance.

 The regional authorities – eight in England and one national authority in Wales – would see current planning responsibilities devolved and resources from regulators transferred to ensure investments reflect local priorities and voices.

-It comes after nearly nine months of the commission analysing, researching and engaging with more than 50,000 responses to its call for evidence.

-Speaking to BBC Breakfast, author Sir Jon said the paper has “tried to attack the problem from all sides” but warned that bills are going to rise by 30% over the next five years.
+Author Sir Jon said the review has “tried to attack the problem from all sides” but warned that bills are going to rise by 30% over the next five years.

 “There are some inescapable facts here,” he said.